top of page

 Class of 2022

 Hi!
 My name is Maddie, and I graduated as a psychology major with the class of 2022.
-My favorite thing about working in the lab has been getting to know our monkeys on an individual level.
+My favorite thing about working in the lab was getting to know our monkeys on an individual level.
 When I started working here during my sophomore year, I didn't think I would ever be able to tell them apart.
 Now, it's a no-brainer.
-Encore and Forté are twins, and although it can sometimes be difficult to distinguish them when watching over the cameras, it is still so obvious to me who is who - Forté will always be the one climbing upside down on the ceiling.
+Encore and Forté are twins, and although it can sometimes be difficult to distinguish them when watching over the cameras, it is still so obvious to me who is who, not only by their appearance but also by their behavior - Forté will likely be the one climbing upside down on the ceiling.
 It's knowing these little quirks that brings me so much joy.
 I have grown so much as a person, scientist, and researcher during my time here.
 For my senior thesis project, I conducted a study with the tamarins exploring resilience and its behavioral indicators.
-This research experience has given me the foundation and confidence to pursue primate research as I make my way to graduate school at the University of Wisconsin-Madison.
+Because of my findings, we were confident in housing Oriole and Roosevelt together which made them, and us, extremely happy.
+This research experience has given me the foundation and confidence to pursue primate research in graduate school at the University of Wisconsin-Madison.
 There, I will transition from the lab to the field as I earn my PhD in anthropology (biological).
-Working in our lab has been one of the most pivotal and rewarding experiences of my life, and I am grateful every day to come into work, knowing that I am doing what I love.
+The years I spent working in the lab have easily been some of the most pivotal and rewarding years of my life, and I am grateful every day for the experiences I had and the relationships I built, both human and nonhuman.

 Chris Leppink-Shands